enwikuna/wordpress-playground-plugin-loader/README.md

 License: GPLv3\
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-If you like this project, please consider donating to support the development of this service and other open-source projects:
+If you like this project, please consider donating to support the development of this service and other open-source projects!

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/enwikuna)